County (United States): Consolidated city-counties

 A consolidated city-county is simultaneously a city, which is a municipality (municipal corporation), and a county, which is an administrative division of a state, having the powers and responsibilities of both types of entities.
-The city limit or jurisdiction is synonymous with the county line, as the two administrative entities become a non-dichotomous single entity.
+The city limit or jurisdiction is coterminous with the county line, as the two administrative entities become a non-dichotomous single entity.
 For this reason, a consolidated city-county is officially remarked as name of city – name of county (i.e., Augusta–Richmond County in Georgia).
 The same is true of the boroughs of New York City, each of which is coextensive with a county of New York State.
 For those entities in which the city uses the same name as the county, city and county of name may be used (i.e., City and County of Denver in Colorado).

 Similarly, some of Alaska's boroughs have merged with their principal cities, creating unified city-boroughs.
 Some such consolidations and mergers have created cities that rank among the geographically largest cities in the world, though often with population densities far below those of most urban areas.